shakacode/react_on_rails/README.md

     # Other
     serverSide: boolean # Are we being called on the server or client?
 NOTE, if you conditionally
       # render something different on the server than the client, then React will only show the
       # server version!
-  }
+    railsEnv: boolean # Typically test, development, or production per Rails.env }
 ```